grking8/homepage/_posts/2020-02-29-pushing-docker-images-from-ec2-to-ecr-using-iam-roles.md

 _Alternatively, you could create an IAM role and associate that role with your EC2 instance, making the instance a trusted entity._

-Because the instance is a trusted entity, any API calls via the AWS CLI or AWS SDK on the instance are authorised, allowing the instance to interact with ECR.
+Because the instance is a trusted entity, certain API calls via the AWS CLI or AWS SDK on the instance are authorised, allowing the instance to interact with ECR.